engtuncay/engtuncay.github.io/typescript/art-ts-beginners-guide.md

 ```

 - any: This type is used when the type of a variable could be anything.
-It is a way of opting out of type-checking.
+It is a way of `opting out of type-checking`.

 Example: